2025-2026

 Making It Easier to Cast Your Ballot

-I’m proud to have supported An Act improving voting access and elections infrastructure, which would expand access to mail-in voting, establish a paid leave of absence from work for voting, and move Massachusetts’ primary election date away from the busy Labor Day weekend.
+I’m proud to have filed An Act improving voting access and elections infrastructure, an elections omnibus bill that would expand access to mail-in voting, establish a paid leave of absence from work for voting, and move Massachusetts’ primary election date away from the busy Labor Day weekend.

 To support cities and towns in increasing civic participation, I sponsored An Act ensuring municipal participation of the widest eligible range, or the EMPOWER act.
 This would let municipalities allow 16- and 17-year-olds to vote in their municipal elections without needing to pass a home rule petition.
 This supports local choices for local elections and encourages young people to become informed and engaged participants in the political process.